Sagelt/sagelt.github.io/README.md

 ## License
 Trophy is licensed under the MIT License.

-All posts to this site (everything under _posts) is license under a Creative Commons Attribution 4.0 International License.
+All posts to this site (everything under _posts) is licensed under a Creative Commons Attribution 4.0 International License.